vegaprotocol/documentation/docs/tutorials/building_a_bot/getting-started.md

             decimal_places=market_price_decimals,
         )

-        # Our get_positions query here will return an empty list if there
+        # This get_positions query will return an empty list if there
         # has never been trading on the market, so handle that case.
         position = client.get_positions(
             party_id=party_id, market_id=market_id, node_url=node_rest_url